Comeback Kid (band)

 Comeback Kid is a Canadian hardcore punk band formed in March 2001 in Winnipeg, Manitoba.
 The band currently consists of vocalist Andrew Neufeld, guitarists Jeremy Hiebert and Stu Ross, bassist Chase Brenneman and drummer Loren Legare.
-Since its formation, the band have released seven studio albums and seventeen music videos.
+Since its formation, the band has released seven studio albums and seventeen music videos.
 Their seventh studio album, Heavy Steps, was released in January 2022.

 History

-The band was formed in March 2001, by Andrew Neufeld and Jeremy Hiebert who were both members of the band Figure Four, joined by their friends Scott Wade and Kyle Profeta, originally intended only to be a side project.
-The band's name, originally "The Comeback Kid", comes from a headline in a newspaper about hockey player Mario Lemieux coming back to the NHL.
-The band released a six-song demo in January 2002 and in August 2002 was signed to Facedown Records.
+The band was formed in March 2001 by Andrew Neufeld and Jeremy Hiebert, who were members of the band Figure Four, joined by their friends Scott Wade and Kyle Profeta, originally intended only to be a side project.
+The band's name, originally The Comeback Kid, comes from a headline in a newspaper about hockey player Mario Lemieux coming back to the National Hockey League.
+The band released a six-song demo in January 2002, and in August 2002, was signed to Facedown Records.

 Upon releasing Turn It Around on Facedown Records in 2003, Comeback Kid began touring full-time, covering most of North America as well as Europe.
 They also appeared on many high-profile hardcore punk festivals like Hellfest and Posi Numbers festival.
 Following the touring for Turn it Around, Comeback Kid entered the Blasting Room in Fort Collins, Colorado to begin recording their second album.

-In February 2005 Comeback Kid released Wake the Dead, their first for Victory Records.
+In February 2005, Comeback Kid released Wake the Dead, their first for Victory Records.
 After some long tours, vocalist Scott Wade left the band.
-Neufeld became the band's vocalist, and they began recording their third album Broadcasting.
-The release of Broadcasting was followed by more steady touring, culminating with a summer long tour supporting Rise Against in North America, and their first appearance on the "Never Say Die" tour in Europe with Parkway Drive.
-By the end of 2007 the band was to take a short hiatus.
-At this time bass player Kevin Call left the band on good terms, issuing a statement regarding leaving Comeback Kid.
+Neufeld became the band's vocalist, and they began recording their third album, Broadcasting....
+The release of Broadcasting... was followed by more steady touring, culminating with a summer long tour supporting Rise Against in North America, and their first appearance on the "Never Say Die" tour in Europe with Parkway Drive.
+By the end of 2007, the band was to take a short hiatus.
+At this time, bass player Kevin Call left the band on good terms, issuing a statement regarding leaving Comeback Kid.

-Call was replaced by Matt Keil who had played in Minneapolis area bands with Hjelmberg.
-Two more years of touring followed, with the band visiting South East Asia and Latin America for the first times.
+Call was replaced with Matt Keil, who had played in Minneapolis-area bands with Hjelmberg.
+Two more years of touring followed, with the band visiting South East Asia and Latin America for the first time.